Rules For Use of the Manuscript and Archival Material

 Disclaimer: The below statement is for informational purposes only.
 The "Rules for Use" form must be completed and signed at the archives by patrons prior to obtaining materials for research.

-- Researcher must call, write, or email in advance of arriving at the Archives.
+- Researchers are encouraged to call, write, or email in advance of arriving at the Archives.

-- Researcher must sign the Visitor’s Register each day that he or she uses the Archives.
+- Researchers must sign the Visitor’s Register each day that he or she uses the Archives.

 - All materials are to be used in the Archives’ research room in an area designated by the Archives’ staff.